The Rapping Judge and the Warm Body with a Bar Card

 The trial

-Beloof did not bring her A-game to J.J.’s trial — or her B or C, for that matter — and she seems to have badly botched what she did bring.
+Beloof did not bring her A-game to J.J.’s trial — or her B or C, for that matter — and she badly botched what she did bring.

-The prosecution did not turn over much discovery to Beloof, and she didn’t aggressively pursue what they withheld.
+The prosecution did not turn over much discovery to Beloof, and she didn’t pursue what they withheld.
 For instance, J.J. never saw any surveillance footage of the crime or even the full police report.
-He can’t say what else might have been missing from the documents Beloof received, because he’s not a defense attorney and it isn’t his job to know what should be in such a file.
-Obtaining discovery is a fundamental task for any defense lawyer, and failure to pursue it is a sign that they have effectively abandoned the case.
+He can’t say what else might have been missing, because he’s not a defense attorney and it isn’t his job to know what should be in such a file.
+Obtaining discovery is a fundamental task for any defense lawyer, and failure to pursue it is a sign that they have abandoned the case.

 Beloof refused to call any witnesses who could testify that J.J. was at his mother’s house at the time of the crime.
 Beloof also didn’t do an adequate job on offense (or defense) regarding fingerprint evidence, how long J.J. was gone from his girlfriend’s apartment that day, and the car sale to Chapman before the crime.
-Beloof also didn’t push enough suspicion onto Coleman.
-Tellingly, there was zero mention of the second Black man that the Steele’s claimed drove the getaway car, and no charges have ever been brought against anyone as an accomplice in the crime.
+Beloof didn’t push enough suspicion onto Coleman, there was zero mention of the second Black man who drove the getaway car, and no charges have ever been brought against anyone as an accomplice in the crime.

-A Portland defense attorney I speak with regularly described Mr. Steele’s tainted identification as “shit” and “highly prejudicial,” and said they would have filed a motion to have it tossed.
-J.J. did file one, himself, but on the first day of trial, Beloof recommended he withdraw it because she wanted Judge Norby to see that Mrs. Steele was unable to make an ID.
-J.J. withdrew his motion.
+A Portland defense attorney tole me that Mr. Steele’s tainted identification was “shit” and “highly prejudicial,” and said they would have filed a motion to have it tossed.
+J.J. did file one, himself, but on the first day of trial, Beloof recommended he withdraw.
+She wanted Judge Norby to see that Mrs. Steele was unable to make an ID.
+J.J. withdrew his motion based on that bad advice.

 Testimony of Handwriting Expert Jacqueline Joseph, Trial Day 2, Page 369